Juul injuries and deaths are up – and at Southern Med Law, we’re doing something about it.

 We’d like you to work with us at Southern Med Law, and we’d like to give you a few reasons why we are the best law firm in the country to handle your Juul litigation:

 - We have tons of experience and knowledge because we sit on the Science Committee for the main class action suit, and we are leading the litigation.
 You will not find another law firm more embedded in Juul litigation than Southern Med Law.

 - Because I am an MD (I’m still a practicing physician and surgeon), we’re more in tune to really assess your damages.
 The question you will end up asking yourself is, “Did my lawyers properly assess my child’s damages prior to resolving my case?”
 Other attorneys could easily miss some complications and just settle for a low amount – only to find out later that the level of injury would have been more highly compensated.

 - We take a personal interest in our clients – we work with you as individuals.
 Larger law firms won’t give you the same level of care – period.
 In a Juul lawsuit size doesn’t equal competency.
 We work for the best outcomes for our clients.

 Your Juul lawsuit: litigated expertly with Southern Med Law.

 Southern Med Law helps parents and patients file and prepare for Juul lawsuits.
 As surgeons and attorneys, Southern Med Law’s team have a deep understanding of the difficult medical and legal dilemmas at hand in all different types of injury claims.
-For our help navigating the complex legal process involved in Juul lawsuits, check out our website at our website or call us today at (205) 547-5525.
+For our help navigating the complex legal process involved in Juul lawsuits, check out our website or call us today at (205) 547-5525.